OCD

 Let me tell you a tale...

-I became more aware of my reactions around women (mostly women on TV and in magazines, but also 'out and about' - pun intended!) and men - who do I like looking at more? being around more? thinking about more?
+I became more aware of my reactions around women (mostly women on TV and in magazines, but also "out and about" - pun intended!) and men - who do I like looking at more? being around more? thinking about more?
 Over winter break, when we were decorating the Christmas tree, I was working on the computer for a minute.
-I opened a picture I had saved of 'Snape' for (and I didn't realize this at the time) reassurance that... here it comes...
+I opened a picture I had saved of "Snape" for (and I didn't realize this at the time) reassurance that... here it comes...
 I wasn't gay.
 Then I couldn't close the damn thing.
-Open, close, open, close, open, close - ah, I had the 'right' thought, now I can go decorate the tree.
-Bugger.
+Open, close, open, close, open, close - ah, I had the "right" thought, now I can go decorate the tree.
+WAIT.
 What if I was thinking something about being gay?
 Better open and close it again to make sure I'm not gay.

 Why?

 Why that fear?
 I dunno.
-Why do some people with OCD have the fear of contamination?
+Why do some people with OCD have contamination fears?
 Why do other people with OCD have religious obsessions?
 It just is.
-For some reason, the idea of 'turning gay' or all of a sudden finding out that you're gay is the scariest thing ever to a person with that particular obsession.
+For some reason, the idea of "turning gay"' or all of a sudden finding out that you're gay is the scariest thing ever to a person with that particular obsession.
 Who knows why?

 It's not homophobia, honestly.
-To me, the basic, core fear with this obsession is that maybe you are something that you don't really believe you are.
-To understand that concept better, apply that description to, say, a contamination obsession.
+Take a contamination obsession.
 You know you aren't actually dirty.
 Deep down inside you know you're clean.
 But you have a contamination obsession, so you just can't be sure.
 For some reason, your obsession focuses on cleanliness.
-The 'what if I'm gay?' obsession focuses on your sexuality.
+The "what if I'm gay?" obsession focuses on your sexuality.

 And so it begins...

-My obsession came to a head at my grandparent's house the day before New Year's Eve (a few months after HP).
-I 'spiked' - that is, I had an anxiety attack brought on by thoughts related to the obsession.
+My obsession came to a head at my grandparents' house the day before New Year's Eve (a few months after Harry Potter).
+I "spiked" - that is, I had an anxiety attack brought on by thoughts related to the obsession.
 That's when I realized I had an obsession.

 The rest of the school year was... interesting.
 I mean, I was miserable, but I was able to function.
 I got excellent grades and kept up appearances, even though I was living in my head.
 That summer was awful.
 Among other difficult routines, I would try to get into bed, but I couldn't bring my feet up into the bed unless I was thinking of something not associated with my obsession.
 Images related to my obsession would come flooding into my mind when it knew that I just wanted to go to bed.
-I would lay there, half in bed, half out, watching TV for... well, maybe not hours, but it certainly felt that long.
+I would lay there, half in bed, half out, watching TV for hours.
 Then once I actually got into bed, all of me, not just my top half, I would start the nightly ruminations.
-I would force myself to imagine all manner of graphic 'stuff' with women and men and compare and analyze and analyze and analyze.
+I would force myself to imagine all manner of graphic '"stuff" with women and men and compare and analyze and analyze and analyze.
 Do I like that?
 What does this mean?
 Blah blah blah?
-I was a prisoner in my own mind, unable to let myself relax to fall asleep until I had reassured myself that I had 'counteracted' the obsessive thoughts.
-I can’t think back on those nights without wanting to cry.
-That wasn’t me.
-That was not me.
+I was a prisoner in my own mind, unable to let myself relax to fall asleep until I had reassured myself that I had "counteracted" the obsessive thoughts.
+I can't think back on those nights without wanting to cry.
+It was a hard time.

 Cognitive Behavioral Therapy